Fire Twister: Plot

-The twister hits Los Angeles destroying many buildings and incinerating people alive.
+The twister hits Los Angeles destroying many buildings and incinerating people.
 Scott follows the twister into the city.
-They see a car accident and get out to help, but it turns out to be a trap set by the CIA agents who take Scott and his group as hostages.
+They see a car accident and get out to help, but it turns out to be a trap set by the CIA who take the group as hostages.
 Jason admits that the CEO of Synco paid him to get Scott to put the anti-oil banner on the tank so they could all be framed for the explosion.
-Jason grabs a gun off one of the CIA agents and buys time for Scott and his group to escape; he is then, killed by the agents.
-Anthony and Scott realize that Garber may have been placed at Synco by a rival company to sabotage the business.
+Seeking redemption, Jason grabs a gun off one of the agents and buys time for the others to escape before he is then killed.
+Anthony and Scott deduces that Garber may have been placed at Synco by a rival company to sabotage the business.

 Anthony hooks up some fuel canisters to the top of a car, and drives toward the twister, planning to destroy it.
-He sets off an explosion at the base of the twister, killing himself and making the twister bigger.
-Scott realizes that a large explosion would destroy the twister, so he works out a plan to attract the twister into an open area and set off a large explosion using C4 and a fire engine full of fuel.
+He sets off an explosion at the base of the twister, killing himself and making it bigger.
+Scott observes that a large explosion would destroy the twister, so he works out a plan to attract it into an open area and set off a large explosion using C4 and a fire engine full of fuel.
 They turn the fire hoses into flamethrowers, creating heat to attract the twister.

-A reporter sneaks into the Synco compound and sees the staff clearing everything out.
-She learns that Garber is behind the explosion and creation of the fire twister, and that he has been paid a much money to do it.
-Garber finds the reporter in his office, and kills her with a golf club.
+A news reporter sneaks into the Synco compound and sees the staff clearing everything out.
+Entering Garber's office, she learns, just before she was killed, that Garber is behind the explosion and creation of the fire twister, and that he has been paid a lot of money to do it.

-Scott drives the fire engine toward the twister; Carla and Barbie use the flamethrowers to attract the twister toward them.
-They lure the twister to the Synco compound.
-The CIA agents defend the compound and shoot at Scott, but he drives straight past them into the compound, and the agents are killed by the following twister.
-Garber gets a helicopter so he can escape, however the helicopter is sucked into the twister before it can pick him up.
+Scott drives the fire engine toward the twister; Carla and Barbie use the flamethrowers to attract it.
+They lure the twister to the Synco compound; the CIA agents defend it and shoot at Scott, but he drives straight past them, and the agents are killed by the twister.
+Garber gets a helicopter to escape, however it's sucked into the twister before it can pick him up.
 Scott sets up the C4 and jumps out of the fire engine, and it explodes at the base of the twister, destroying it.
 An axe flies out of the explosion, killing Garber.